Doris5102023/YulingWu.github.io/_pages/about.md

 ## 📰 News
-- [2025.06] Join the Chinese University of Hong Kong, Shenzhen
+- [2025.06] Joined the Chinese University of Hong Kong, Shenzhen
 - [2025.06] Graduated from the Innovation Experimental Class of Computer Science and Technology, School of Artificial Intelligence and Computer Science, Shaanxi Normal University, earning a Bachelor of Science degree
 - [2025.05] Awarded "Outstanding Graduation Thesis" at Shaanxi Normal University
 - [2021.09] Started my bachelor's study in Computer Science and Technology at Shaanxi Normal University (SNNU)

 ## 🎓 Education
 **B.S. in Computer Science and Technology** | Shaanxi Normal University | 2021-2025

 My undergraduate experience?
 A wild ride of acing exams I crammed for, forgetting my own notes in class, and finally realizing computer science wasn’t just about lectures—it was about turning “I don’t know” into “I figured it out… kind of.”

 ## 💻 Technical Skills